 I’m excited to share our DIY board and batten bedroom wall that we just completed!
 This project is something I’ve been eyeing on Pinterest for a couple of years now.
-I can tend to have a hard time making decor decisions for my own house, so I spend a great deal of time decorating in the Sheshed.
-Ha!
-It’s so easy to play in there and not have to live with anything longer than I want.
-The problem is….
 We have been in our house for almost seven years and I still have not decorated much at all.
 This year I made a pact with myself to get things done and this DIY Board and Batten Bedroom Wall is the first of many projects on my list.

 Our house is very cookie-cutter in regards to the design.
 It’s a basic tract house with nothing really special or custom going on inside.
 Don’t get me wrong!
 We live in a beautiful neighborhood and although our house is on the smaller side, it’s still a pretty home and I’m super grateful.
 I’d love to build a custom farmhouse style home someday, but that’s not in the cards right now.
 Instead, we’re working on changing a few things to give the house a little more pizzazz on our DIY budget!